Randy Marsh (umpire): Major League career

 Marsh umpired in the World Series in 1990, 1997, 1999, 2003, and 2006, serving as crew chief for the last three Series, and in the All-Star Game in 1985, 1988, 1996, and 2006, calling balls and strikes for the 1996 game.
 He is the tenth umpire in history to serve as crew chief for three World Series.

 Marsh also officiated in nine League Championship Series (1989, 1992, 1995, 2000, 2002, 2004, 2005, 2007, 2009) and in five Division Series (1998, 1999, 2001, 2003, 2006).
 He had been a crew chief from the 1998 season until his retirement following the 2009 season.

 Marsh was the crew chief of Crew P for 2009, which included Mike Winters, Alfonso Márquez, and Lance Barksdale.
 Marsh was known for a comparatively small yet highly consistent strike zone, meaning he was among the most popular umpires for pitchers as well as hitters.

 Marsh retired from umpiring following the 2009 season.
 As of 2018, he is the Director of Umpiring for Major League Baseball.

+Ejections

+On June 9, 1999, during a game between the New York Mets and Toronto Blue Jays at Shea Stadium, Marsh ejected Mets manager Bobby Valentine for arguing a catcher's balk on a pitchout.
+Valentine returned to the dugout later in the game (against league rules) wearing a fake mustache, sunglasses and a clubhouse jacket.
+Major League Baseball suspended Valentine for two games and fined him $5,000 for the incident, which has since become a popular part of his legacy.

+Marsh gained minor attention once more when, during a game between the Colorado Rockies and Chicago Cubs on August 7, 2001, he ordered former Chicago Bears defensive lineman Steve McMichael ejected from Wrigley Field after he criticized crew member and former MLB umpire Angel Hernandez over the PA system when he took a turn as the guest singer for Take Me Out to the Ball Game.
+It was originally thought that Hernandez had ordered the ejection, but it was later revealed that it was actually Marsh.
+Marsh allegedly refused to continue the game unless McMichael was removed from the ballpark, and he and his crew later received an apology letter from Cubs general manager Andy MacPhail over McMichael's actions.